mr4tt/zotbot/README.md

 - [Requiem for a Dollface](https://www.uncannymagazine.com/article/requiem-for-a-dollface/) - The doll was dead.
 There was nothing for it.
 Bear had seen bad cases before: legs ripped off, heads torn from necks, hair rudely shorn.
 Dolls mutilated by ink, fire, even—once—the lawn mower.
 Not every child loved their toys gently.
 That was life.
 This was murder.
 He wondered if the little girl knew yet.
 It […]

 # news
+- [‘We are slowly being poisoned.’
+How toxic fumes seep into the air you breathe on planes](https://www.latimes.com/projects/toxic-chemicals-planes-covid-19-travel-woes/) - A Times investigation found that vapors from oil and other fluids seep into planes with alarming frequency across all airlines, at times creating chaos and confusion.

 - [TextEdit and the Relief of Simple Software](https://www.newyorker.com/culture/infinite-scroll/textedit-and-the-relief-of-simple-software) - The bare-bones Mac writing app represents a literalist sensibility that is coming back into vogue as A.I. destabilizes our technological interactions.

 - [The battle to stop clever people betting](https://www.economist.com/christmas-specials/2025/12/18/the-battle-to-stop-clever-people-betting)